eerohele/useless/README.md

 particular way, except to prevent it from listening on all IP addresses (0.0.0.0).

+In the same vein, remember that with Useless, you're always running code on your own computer.
+In other words, just like with any Clojure REPL, if you run something like `(clojure.java.shell/sh "rm" "-rf")`, you're again going to have a bad time.

 ## Why?

 I don't know.
 You tell me.
 Tutorials?
 Interactive documentation?
 Onboarding a